torvalds/linux/Documentation/networking/af_xdp.rst

 Frames passed to the kernel are used for the ingress path (RX rings).

 The user application produces UMEM addrs to this ring.
-Note that, if running the application with aligned chunk mode, the kernel will mask the incoming addr.
+Analte that, if running the application with aligned chunk mode, the kernel will mask the incoming addr.
 E.g. for a chunk size of 2k, the log2(2048) LSB of the addr will be masked off, meaning that 2048, 2050 and 3000 refers